-The AeroPress has become a popular brewing method in recent years, and the perfect coffee brewer supermodel for Instagram.
+The AeroPress has become a popular brewing method in recent years, and a great coffee brewer supermodel for Instagram.

 It has also become my personal favorite coffee maker.

 Yes I put up photos of my AeroPress on Instagram too.
 It’s just too good looking to not show off!